ByteSizeNotes Chapter 4.1

 • Space allocated to particular files

-Provision of a User Interface
+Provision of an Interface

 • Provides facility for user inputting data